-After a quick refreshment, I and Arjun hit the road to Hampi which is 13 km far.
-I met Arjun for the first time, this is our first interaction but didn't seem to be in that way. within the time we became brothers shared everything from the seat of the bike to the sip of the beer 🍻!!!
+After a quick refreshment, Arjun and I hit the road to Hampi which is 13 km far.
+I met Arjun for the first time, this is our first interaction but didn't seem to be in that way.
+Within the time we became brothers shared everything from the seat of the bike to the sip of the beer 🍻!!!

 Hampi — a UNESCO World Heritage site and many efforts have been taken to restore the lost glory of the place.

-Best thing to unveil the architectural beauty is to get a two-wheeler for rent else you have to end up walking for miles in the intense heat under deep blue skies.
+The best thing to unveil the architectural beauty is to get a two-wheeler for rent, else you have to end up walking for miles in the intense heat under deep blue skies.
 We stumbled across stunning ancient ruins and beautiful natural phenomenon as each and every inch of Hampi has architectural ruins!!!
-I felt beauty of hampi architecture.
+I felt the beauty of Hampi architecture.

 Inspired by the quote:

 “If ur born poor, it's not your mistake, BUT if u die poor, it's your mistake”-BILL GATES

 “If you start solo, it’s not your mistake, BUT if you end up solo, it’s your mistake”-The Backpack Diaries